SegataLab/cFMD/README.md

   - genus: genus of the assigned taxonomy
   - species: species of the assigned taxonomy
   - genome_size: # of nucleotides (including unknowns specified by N's) in the genome (ChekM)
-  - #contigs: number of contigs within the genome as determined by splitting scaffolds at any position consisting of more than 10 consecutive ambiguous bases (CheckM)
+  - n_contigs: number of contigs within the genome as determined by splitting scaffolds at any position consisting of more than 10 consecutive ambiguous bases (CheckM)
-  - N50 (contigs): N50 statistics as calculated over all contigs (CheckM)
+  - N50: N50 statistics as calculated over all contigs (CheckM)
   - completeness: percentage value of the estimated completeness of the  genome as determined from the presence/absence of marker genes and the expected colocalization of these genes (CheckM)
   - contamination: percentage value of the estimated contamination of genome as determined by the presence of multi-copy marker genes and the expected colocalization of these genes  (CheckM)
-  - GC: percentage of G+C nucleotides with respect to genome length  (CheckM)
+  - GC_content: percentage of G+C nucleotides with respect to genome length
-  - strain_heterogeneity: estimated strain heterogeneity as determined from the number of multi-copy marker pairs which exceed a specified amino acid identity threshold (default = 90%)  (CheckM)

 - **cFMD_sgbs_prokaryotic** and **cFMD_sgbs_eukaryotic** (unique key= sgb_id)
   - sgb_id: identification number of the SGB in MetaRefSGB